-The Ottawa Food Bank can be made the beneficiary of a life insurance policy and the benefits of that policy go directly to the Ottawa Food Bank upon death.
-This will allow the proceeds to not pass through your estate, therefore circumventing probate.
+The Ottawa Food Bank can be the beneficiary of a life insurance policy with the benefits of that policy going directly to charity upon death.
+This arrangement ensures that the proceeds do not pass through your estate, thereby circumventing probate.
 This entitles your estate to the tax benefit.

 Consider donating your shares directly to the Ottawa Food Bank.
 These gifts are easy to transfer, and they eliminate capital gains tax.